 Weight training with dumbbells sometimes has a tendency to be overlooked by athletes.
 Dumbbells are great for building muscle shape, size and strength and very versatile, adding endless creative variety to any workout routine, taking up little room in a home gym or garage.

 The dumbbell also assists with building coordination and uniting strength curve imbalances.
-The barbell does have its place in weight training, but…
+The barbell certainly has its place in weight training, but…

 dumbbells challenge the limbs separately, forcing the body to adapt to new angles and training stimulation, that can often reduce plateau obstacles.